 Julie Parker Benello ’92 co- founded Chicken & Egg Pictures in 2005.
 Films of note include 2012 Academy Award winner Saving Face, After Tiller, The Invisible War, and Pariah.
 Benello served as an Executive Producer of Jill Soloway’s Sundance 2013 award winning debut feature Afternoon Delight.
 Recently, she executive produced The Invitation and Hot Girls Wanted.
 She is a Co-Founder and Co-Managing Director of Gamechanger Films which invests in independent narrative films by women directors.
 She is a proud Barnard graduate.

-Debra Martin Chase is an Emmy nominated and Peabody Award winning television and motion picture producer whose company, Martin Chase Productions, has been affiliated with the Walt Disney Company since 2001.
+Debra Martin Chase is an Emmy nominated and Peabody Award-winning television and motion picture producer whose company, Martin Chase Productions, has been affiliated with the Walt Disney Company since 2001.
 Her producing credits include The Sisterhood of the Traveling Pants, The Princess Diaries, The Cheetah Girls, the American Girl movie franchises and many others.
-The first African-American woman to have her own producing deal at a major studio and a Harvard-trained lawyer, Chase was a producing partner with the late Whitney Houston and ran Denzel Washington’s production company.
+The first African-American woman to have her own producing deal at a major studio and a Harvard-trained lawyer, Chase was a producing partner with the late Whitney Houston and ran Denzel Washington’s pr

 Paul Feig is a director, producer, screenwriter, and actor.
 Best known for directing the 2011 film Bridesmaids, Feig has been supportive of women in the industry throughout his career, casting female leads in his successful directorial efforts, including Spy, The Heat, and Ghostbusters.
 A three-time Emmy nominated writer/director and DGA Award winner, Feig is the creator of the television series Freaks and Geeks and a director and co-executive producer of The Office.